microsoft/fhir-server/CONTRIBUTING.md

 # Contributing to FHIR server

-This document describes contribution guideline for the FHIR server repo.
+This document describes contribution guidelines for the FHIR server repo.

 ## Submitting Pull Requests

 - **DO** submit all changes via pull requests (PRs).
 They will be reviewed and potentially be merged by maintainers after a peer review that includes at least one of the team members.
 - **DO** give PRs short but descriptive names.
+- **DO** write a useful but brief description of what the PR is for.
-- **DO** refer any relevant issues and use [keywords](https://help.github.com/articles/closing-issues-using-keywords/) that automatically close issues when the PR is merged.
+- **DO** refer to any relevant issues and use [keywords](https://help.github.com/articles/closing-issues-using-keywords/) that automatically close issues when the PR is merged.
 - **DO** ensure each commit successfully builds.
-The entire PR must pass all tests and CI system before it will be merged.
+The entire PR must pass all checks before it will be merged.
 - **DO** address PR feedback in additional commits instead of amending.
 - **DO** assume that [Squash and Merge](https://blog.github.com/2016-04-01-squash-your-commits/) will be used to merge the commits unless specifically requested otherwise.
 - **DO NOT** submit "work in progress" PRs.
 A PR should only be submitted when it is considered ready for review.